-PRIDE is Trinity Health’s employee giving program, and Trinity Health employees may designate funds to PRIDE from their paychecks.
+PRIDE is Trinity Health’s employee giving program, and Trinity Health employees may designate a portion of their paychecks for this fund.
 PRIDE has two purposes:

-- To assist employees facing a hardship situation for themselves or an immediate family member
+1. To assist employees facing a hardship situation for themselves or an immediate family member,

-- To assist with facility and equipment upgrades and enhancements
+2. To assist with facility and equipment upgrades and enhancements.

 Here are quotes from some of the employees who benefited from the PRIDE Fund: